 Our DATs allow us to monitor and evaluate the effectiveness of our drought management actions.
 It also provides the benefit that it is a forum for technical discussions as well as for understanding the implications to our communication activities.
-We also use DAT to liaise with the relevant technical leads in the Environment Agency and NRW throughout an emerging drought, to inform them of the status of the specific drought management actions we are undertaking.
-By ensuring consistent internal and external drought messages, we are in a stronger position to join-up our communications with those of our relevant stakeholders.
-Please refer to 5.1 for further information.
+By ensuring consistent internal and external drought messages we are in a stronger position to join-up our communications with those of our relevant stakeholders.